Upstream-Research/records.net/README.md

 but with a different emphasis.

-The goals are to provide a finer set of core interfaces than System.Data as well as to provide a .NET Standard implementation for basic tabular data access.
+The goals are to provide a finer set of core interfaces than System.Data as well as to provide a relatively independent .NET implementation for basic tabular data access.
 It provides, for example, interfaces such as `IRecordAccessor` and `IRecordCollection` which may be implemented by a variety of sources, including CSV, database, JSON, XML, .NET reflection or other back-end sources.
+The code itself is intended to conform to .NET Standard 1.0;
+the current VS/MSBuild projects target .NET Framework 4.5 only for development convenience for the author.

 This library provides an alternative and a complement to ORM (Object/Relational Mapping) frameworks.
 It is an alternative because it does not try to hide the tabular nature of relational data,